21 CFR Part 11

 Strong Login Protection

 Another consideration when choosing an LMS for compliance with 21 CFR Part 11 is the level of login protection offered.
 Are usernames and passwords required to be completely unique?
 Does the system automatically prompt users to change their username and password regularly to ensure good hygiene?
 Some learning management systems that handle huge user loads may share the same login or have similar logins.
 It’s critical that every user has completely unique credentials and that they change their logins regularly.
+Learn more about 21 CFR Part 11 password policy.

 Two Sets of Credentials